TommosTools/TommosTools/docs/contextors/index.md

  - **Contextors can be parameterized.** A contextor's combining function can accept an extra parameter (called a [tag](tagged)) alongside the context-dependent source values.

+`contextors` makes use of the [Contexto library](../contexto) to provide fast, targeted state updates to only the components that need to be notified.

 ---

 ## <a name="basic-usage"></a>Basic Usage